Check Out What Whales Are Doing With NCLH

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Norwegian Cruise Line options trades today is 7504.74 with a total volume of 30,417.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Norwegian Cruise Line's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Norwegian Cruise Line's whale trades within a strike price range from $15.0 to $37.5 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Norwegian Cruise Line's big money trades within a strike price range of $10.0 to $30.0 over the last 30 days.

 Norwegian Cruise Line Option Volume And Open Interest Over Last 30 Days